 The Data Watchdog is a powerful and intelligent analysis tool unique to our application, protecting our sender reputation and your delivery rates.
 No email address makes it into the system without being checked by the Data Watchdog first.
-Using a complex set of algorithms and checks, the Data Watchdog predicts, detects and prevents email abuse.
+Using a complex set of algorithms and checks, the Data Watchdog predicts, detects and prevents abuse.

 Launched in April 2009, the Data Watchdog has completed an astronomical number of checks, helping to safeguard against users sending to email addresses that might cause damage to our and your reputation.
-It alerts us to users possibly trying to send to email addresses that they may not have permission to send to, and which may then cause complaints.
+It alerts us to users possibly trying to send to contacts that they may not have permission to send to, and which may then cause complaints.

-- In turn, the Data Watchdog also protects you from being affected by other users sending to potentially problematic data.
+Protects you from being affected by other users sending to potentially problematic data.

 Therefore it’s designed specifically to protect ALL of our clients and potential recipients from difficulties caused by ANY user sending to suspect data.
 This is undoubtedly a good thing.